6 Tips for Social Media During Your Divorce by our Divorce Lawyer in Lake County

 - Consider a divorce case where the Husband takes his girlfriend on an extravagant European vacation and posts pictures of the trip to Facebook.

 - Consider a divorce case where, again, both parties are seeking equal parenting time and have been awarded equal parenting time on a temporary basis, yet, Mom doesn’t show for her parenting time and posts pictures on Facebook of herself out with friends drinking at a bar.

 3. Review and pare down your “friends” and “followers” and be wary of “friending” anyone you do not know.
 Also, keep in mind that even if you block your spouse, a mutual friend could share your posts with them.

 4. Change passwords to your phone and personal online accounts.

 5. Use an “incognito window” for Google searching if living with the other party and sharing a home computer.
-You may not want your spouse to inadvertently find out that you’ve been researching divorce attorneys.
+You may not want your spouse to inadvertently find out that you’ve been researching family law attorneys.

 6. Don’t delete posts once court proceedings have begun.
 The failure of a party to a suit to produce evidence available to him (i.e., deleting or destroying evidence available to them) gives rise to a presumption against him.